-Your district council is responsible for collecting Council Tax for the district, although the total amount collected is divided between the district council, Suffolk County Council, Suffolk Police and Crime Commissioner and your town or parish council.
+Your district council is responsible for collecting Council Tax for the district, although the total amount collected is divided between the East Suffolk Council, Suffolk County Council, Suffolk Police and Crime Commissioner and your town or parish council.

 |Band||County||Police||District||Per week||Per year|

-The Secretary of State for Housing, Communities and Local Government has made an offer to adult social care authorities. ('Adult social care authorities' are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.)
+‘ASC authorities’ are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.